team10summer2019/project/README.md

 This game consists of a player trapped in a three level Maze, with the goal of escaping the maze the player must traverse through different rooms by solving puzzles.
 The puzzles consist of Riddles, and games.
 The player must find a map, a key, open a door and escape to the next level.
 To do so other objects must be picked up and puzzles solved.<BR>

 To run this game open Eclipse, and create a new project.
-Copy all the *.java files into the src folder.
+Create a package in the src folder called "FinalGUI", Copy all the *.java files into the "src/FinalGUI" package.
 The main class which will be run as a java application is the file MazeGameGUI.java.
 You will require javafx to run this class.
-Add the jar file jfxrt.jar to the build path as a library.
-Then run the class MazeGameGUI.java as a java application.<BR>
+Add the jar file jfxrt.jar to the build path as a library.<BR>

 Create a folder in eclipse and copy all of the files from /project/FinalMaze/*.java  along with /project/FinalMaze/MazeGameGUI.java into the eclipse source folder.
-Also copy the directory /project/images/ into a package named "images" in the eclipse project. <BR>
+Also copy the directory /project/images/ into a package named "images" in the src folder in the eclipse project. <BR>

 Then link jfxrt.jar into the library path.
 Finally Run MazeGameGUI.java. as a java application in eclipse. <BR>